 Cortes Community radio’s mandate is to provide a platform where the “the concerns, interests, and activities of the Northern Gulf Islands” can be expressed.
 This means providing “local, minority and Canadian actors and musicians” with a voice.
-According to station Manager Howie Roman, our DJs are CKTZ!
+According to station Manager Howie Roman, our volunteer DJs are CKTZ!

 “Without our DJ’s we really would just be playing the playlist.”